Killinskillz69/Nineteen69-paystring.crypto.com-/Ethereum-Natural-Specification-Format.md

 # Documentation Output

-When parsed, documentation such as the one from the above example will produce 2 different json files.
+When parsed, documentation such as the one from the above example will produce 2 different JSON files.
 One is meant to be consumed by the user as a notice when a function is executed and the other to be used by the developer.

 Let us see a more full contract example.